Da Vinci Toy Models

 But what if we told you that da Vinci’s genius extended beyond his paintbrush, significantly shaping a critical piece of our modern navigation system: the Canal Lock?

-In this article, we explore the unique mechanisms that make our waterways navigable and the profound influence of Leonardo da Vinci’s designs on their development.
+In this article, we examine the distinctive features that make our waterways navigable and the profound impact of Leonardo da Vinci’s designs on their development.

 Leonardo da Vinci’s Contributions to Engineering